About this Site

 We have identified the programs on this site through systematic monitoring of all rigorous evaluations published or posted online across all areas of social policy.
 The goal is to identify programs that, based on our careful review of the studies in consultation with outside experts, meet the criteria for “Top Tier,” “Near Top Tier,” or “Suggestive Tier.”
 In summarizing the evidence for these programs, we aim for balance and objectivity, and include discussion of any study limitations that may weaken the reliability of the findings.
 As a philanthropic organization, we receive no financial benefit from any program, enabling us to serve as an impartial reviewer.
 In the few instances where the organization helped fund a study that we are reporting on, we disclose our funding in the evidence summary.

-If you have questions or suggestions regarding this site, please contact Leya Mohsin on the Arnold Ventures’ Evidence-Based Policy team.
+If you have questions or suggestions regarding this site, please contact the Arnold Ventures’ Evidence-Based Policy team at EvidenceTeam@arnoldventures.org.

 You can view our privacy policy on the Arnold Ventures website.